CastleLiang/castleliang.github.io/_pages/teaching.md

 nav_order: 5
 ---

-In Fall 2023/2024, I was the lectuer of INTR6000J: Spatio-Temporal Data Mining and Analytics.
+In Fall 2023 and Spring 2024, I was the lecturer of INTR6000J: Spatio-Temporal Data Mining and Analytics.

 During my PhD candidacy at National University of Singapore (NUS), I spent **250+** hours on teaching (as a Teaching Assistant) for several CS courses.
 Specifically, I worked with several senior teaching staffs in the following courses: